andrewacashner/hearingfaithms/chapters/chapter-3.md

 Fortunately the chapter had ensured that its chapelmaster, Juan Gutiérrez de Padilla, had prepared yet another sumptuous banquet of music, including chant and Latin-texted polyphony both old and new.
-The main attraction for many listeners, though, was the new set of villancicos.
+The main attraction for many listeners, though, was the new set of Spanish villancicos.

 As a cantor in Puebla Cathedral was intoning a Latin sermon of Pope Saint Leo the Great---the first reading in the second Nocturne of Matins---the musical chapel